 - Gait, which is how you walk

-- Circulatory system, which is your arteries, veins, and lymphatic system
+- Circulatory system, which includes your arteries, veins, and lymphatic system

-You'll also have to have a urinalysis to check for protein, blood, sugar, and specific gravity.
+You'll also get a urinalysis to check for protein, blood, sugar, and specific gravity.
 These tests can tell your doctor if you need additional tests to check for other medical problems.
-You may also have to have other tests if your doctor thinks they're necessary.
+You may have other tests if your doctor thinks they're necessary.

-You may also need to have a sleep apnea test if you have symptoms of obstructive sleep apnea, which is a disorder where you periodically stop breathing while sleeping.
+You may need a sleep apnea test if you have symptoms of obstructive sleep apnea, which is a disorder where you periodically stop breathing while sleeping.
 Symptoms of sleep apnea can include:

 - Heavy snoring